TryGhost/Ghost-CLI/README.md

 The documentation for Ghost-CLI can be found at https://docs.ghost.org and includes an extensive [troubleshooting section](https://docs.ghost.org/docs/troubleshooting).

-Community support can be found in the #help channel of our [Slack community](https://slack.ghost.org).
+Community support can be found in our [forum](https://forum.ghost.org).

 ## Developer Setup (for contributing)